top of page

 Ultra-high-ductile alkali-activated slag composites

 This research experimentally investigated the mechanical properties of eco-friendly ultra-high-ductile fiber-reinforced slag-based composites.
-The designed composites showed a very high tensile strain capacity over 8% and a tensile strength around 10 MPa

 UHDAASC.jpg

-Ultra-high ductile engineered geopolymer composites
+Ultra-high ductile fly ash-based engineered geopolymer composites

 EGC Generation1.jpg